-Withdrawing funds from your 401(k) plan before you retire
+Can you borrow against your 401(k) plan before you retire?

 Most people have two options:

-Whether you’re considering taking out a loan against your 401k vs. a withdrawal, a financial advisor can help you make an informed decision that considers the long-term impacts on your financial goals and retirement.
+Whether you’re considering taking out a loan against your 401(k) vs. a withdrawal, an Ameriprise financial advisor will help you make an informed decision that considers the long-term impacts on your financial goals and retirement.

 Here are some common questions and concerns about borrowing or withdrawing funds from your 401(k) before retirement.

-People borrow against their 401(k) for a variety of reasons, such as funding the purchase of a house or paying for a dependent’s college tuition.
-While there are some plans that only allow participants to take a loan for certain approved reasons, in most cases, you won’t need to declare why you are borrowing from your 401(k).
+You can borrow against your 401(k) for a variety of reasons, such as funding the purchase of a house or paying for a dependent’s college tuition.
+While there are some plans that only allow participants to take a loan for certain approved reasons, in most cases, you won’t need to declare why you are borrowing against your 401(k).

 Can I take out a loan against my 401(k)?